2016 Good Sam 500: Television

-Fox Sports will be covering their 12th race at the Phoenix International Raceway.
-Mike Joy, two-time Phoenix winner Jeff Gordon and Darrell Waltrip will have the call in the booth for the race.
-Jamie Little, Vince Welch and Matt Yocum will handle the pit road duties for the television side.
+Fox Sports covered their 12th race at Phoenix International Raceway.
+Mike Joy, two-time Phoenix winner Jeff Gordon and Darrell Waltrip called the race from the commentary booth, with Jamie Little, Vince Welch and Matt Yocum covering pit road duties for the television side.

 Radio

-MRN will have the radio call for the race which will also be simulcast on Sirius XM NASCAR Radio.
-Joe Moore, Jeff Striegle and one-time Phoenix winner Rusty Wallace will call the race from the booth when the field is racing down the front stretch.
-Dave Moody will call the race from atop the stands in turn 1 when the field is racing through turns 1 and 2.
-Kyle Rickey will call the race from a billboard outside turn 4 when the field is racing through turns 3 and 4.
-Pit road will be manned by Alex Hayden, Glenn Jarrett and Steve Post.
+MRN had the radio call for the race which was also simulcast on SiriusXM's NASCAR Radio channel.
+Joe Moore, Jeff Striegle and 1998 Dura Lube/Kmart 500 winner Rusty Wallace called the race from the booth when the field was racing down the front stretch.
+Dave Moody called the race from atop the stands in turn 1 when the field was racing through turns 1 and 2, and Kyle Rickey called the race from a billboard outside turn 4 when the field was racing through turns 3 and 4.
+Pit road duties were covered by Alex Hayden, Glenn Jarrett and Steve Post.